 See full summary »

 Excellent stop-motion animation film from one of the best Czech filmmakers, Jirí Trnka.
-It tells the ancient story of Czechoslovakia, how it was founded by Czech, the Forefather, and a series of legendary episodes of heroes, queens and kings, inspired in a book by Alois Jirásek compiling the Czech myths.Written by
+It tells the ancient story of Bohemia, how it was founded by Czech, the Forefather, and a series of legendary episodes of heroes, queens and kings, inspired in a book by Alois Jirásek compiling the Czech myths.Written by

 1 of 1 people found this review helpful.

 Was this review helpful to you?